Any questions on charging stations?

-Yes, at Ev-chargers.ca we can offer you a turnkey project, because we do the unbeatable sale, installation and after-sales service of the brands we sell which even includes a courtesy terminal in case of problems for all our portable EVduty models.
+Yes, at Ev-chargers.ca we can offer you a turnkey project, because we do the unbeatable sale, installation through our certified partners network and after-sales service of the brands we sell.

 Our charging stations are compatible* with all hybrid-rechargeable or electric vehicles sold in North America, because they are equipped with the SAE J1772 charging port which is a North American standard.

 * Tesla charging stations are only comptatible with Tesla vehicules

 On average, a residential installation can cost between 400$ and 1 000$.